Miyeon: 2021–present: DJ host, M.C and solo endeavors

-In October 2021, Cho released a collaboration with Raiden on his first EP, Love Right Back, with the lead single "Side Effect" released on October 11.
+In October 2021, Miyeon released a collaboration with Raiden on his first EP, Love Right Back, with the lead single "Side Effect" released on October 11.
 It was described as a medium-tempo synth-pop song with witty lyrics that expresses the emotions felt by the person in love as a side effect.
 She also co-featured on Lee Donghae's B-side track, "Blue Moon", which was released on October 13.
 The same day, she was confirmed to star in the upcoming pink comedy web series Adult Trainee as Bang Ye-kyung alongside Ryu Ui-hyun.
-On November 17, 2021, Cho was featured in rapper Kid Milli's "Kitty".
+On November 17, 2021, Miyeon was featured in rapper Kid Milli's "Kitty".

-On April 6, 2022, it was announced that Cho would make her solo debut at the end of April.
-On April 8, 2022, Cube Entertainment announced that her first EP, My, would be released on April 27, including the lead single "Drive".
-Cho won her first music program trophy at SBS MTV's The Show on May 3.
+On April 6, 2022, it was announced that Miyeon would make her solo debut at the end of April.
+On April 8, 2022, Cube Entertainment announced that her first EP My, would be released on April 27, including the lead single "Drive".
+Miyeon won her first music program trophy at SBS MTV's The Show on May 3.

+On September 5, 2023 Yuqi and Miyeon released the single "How to Twerk" as part of the soundtrack of the Mnet dance competition show Street Woman Fighter 2.
+On November 16, it was announced that Miyeon would step down as MC for M Countdown after serving for 1000 days, becoming the longest-serving MC on M Countdown.

+On August 28, 2025, Miyeon released the digital single "Sky Walking", which was her first self-composed song and previously revealed in 2024 through her solo performance on (G)I-dle's I-dol world tour.
+On October 20, Cube Entertainment announced that Miyeon would be releasing her second EP, My, Lover, on November 3.
+The pre-release single "Reno", featuring singer-songwriter Colde, was released on October 28.

+Endorsements

+In August 2022, Miyeon became a brand ambassador for South Korean beauty brand Espoir.
+In October, she became a muse for South Korean skincare brand Bewants.
+In February 2023, she became the muse for the South Korean brand J.Estina handbag alongside bandmate Minnie.

+In March 2023, she was selected as a muse for fashion brand City Breeze.
+In May, she appeared as a muse for Jill Stuart Beauty.
+In August 2023, Miyeon was announced as a global brand ambassador for Jimmy Choo.
+The following month, she was appointed as a model for Shenyang soju.
+In March 2024, Miyeon became a brand muse for the CJ Olive Young beauty brand Wakemake.